mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

 - http://kookye.com/wp-content/uploads/2016/02/Pinout-ProMicro.jpg
 - I used this as starting point: https://github.com/abzman/Keyboard-config-file/blob/master/C64_matrix.sc
 - C64-emulator for Raspberry Pi 2/3: http://accentual.com/bmc64/
-- For bigger matrices use Arduino Micro (24 usable IO pins) https://www.40percent.club/2017/10/green-arduino-micro.html
+- For bigger matrices use Arduino Micro (24 usable IO pins) https://www.40percent.club/2017/10/green-arduino-micro.html (The largest matrix you can do with a Pro Micro with its 18 pins is 9x9, 81 keys.)